Measuring impact strengthens the capacity of those closest to the learners

 There are different learning metrics for different learning scenarios.
 Let’s take the case study of Ziwani Primary School.
 Its metrics are professional development, inclusive pedagogy in curriculum integration, digital tools and infrastructure, collaboration and community building, student engagement, learning outcomes, and parental and caregiver empowerment.

 Ziwani Primary School has implemented inclusive education for children with diverse needs.
-Emily is a fourth-grade student with autism and has shown remarkable progress in her social skills, and academic performance since joining the inclusive programme.
-She has made friends become more engaged in class activities and is meeting academic benchmarks.
+Emily is a fourth-grade student with autism and has shown remarkable progress in her social skills and academic performance since joining the inclusive programme.
+She has made friends, become more engaged in class activities, and is meeting academic benchmarks.
 However, the school’s focus on Emily’s success has led to less attention given to other students with diverse needs.

 “The key metric is inclusive pedagogy and curriculum integration,” one attendee opined.
 “This is because some of the learners are being neglected.
 They’re not fully engaged.
 The indicators in this case could be diversity in curriculum materials.
 This is because the other learners do not deal with the same challenges as Emily.”